Linking statistical and ecological theory: Hubbell's unified neutral theory of biodiversity as a hierarchical Dirichlet process: Methods

 To determine whether an observed data set appears neutral we used a similar Monte Carlo significance test to that in \cite{etienne07}.
 Given the $k^{\mathrm{th}}$ posterior sample of fitted UNTB parameters, $\theta^k, I_1^k,\ldots,I_M^k$, an artificial data matrix with the same number of samples $M$ and the same sample sizes $J_i$ as the original data matrix is generated by sampling from the full neutral-HDP, which we will denote by $\mathbf{X}^{k}_0$.
 Given this sample we can also generate a neutral metacommunity distribution, ${\bar \beta}^{k}_0$, using \eqnref{DirichletDistBeta}, since the ancestral frequencies $T_{\cdot j} = \sum_{i=1}^M T_{ij}$ are known.
 This will be a true neutral metacommunity since the distribution will correspond to stick-breaking with parameter $\theta$.
 Note that the number of species observed can differ from $S$.
 We then calculate the likelihood $P(\mathbf{X}^{k}_0|{\bar \beta}^{k}_0,I_1^k,\ldots,I_M^k)$ using \eqnref{marginallikelihood}.
-These likelihoods were then compared to the actual likelihood of the observed sample, $P(\mathbf{X}|{\bar \beta}^{k},I_1^k,\ldots,I_M^k)$, and the proportion that exceeded that value calculated to give a pseudo p-value, denoted $p_N$, that the data is consistent with the neutral model.
+These likelihoods were then compared to the actual likelihood of the observed sample, $P(\mathbf{X}|{\bar \beta}^{k},I_1^k,\ldots,I_M^k)$, and the proportion that were smaller than that value calculated to give a pseudo p-value, denoted $p_N$, to test the null hypothesis of neutrality, such that a small $p_N$ indicates that the data is not consistent with the neutral model.
 In addition, we generated data sets, $\mathbf{X}^{k}_1$, with the metacommunity fixed at the model fitted values, ${\bar \beta}^k$.
 Due to the hierarchical nature of the model, the metacommunity DP only gives a prior on the metacommunity distributions, the observed meta-community can deviate from the neutral expectation.
 This enables us to test for local neutral community assembly but with a fitted potentially non-neutral metacommunity.
-We do this in the same way calculating the likelihood for each of the samples, $P(\mathbf{X}^{k}_1|{\bar \beta}^{k},I_1^k,\ldots,I_M^k)$, and comparing to $P(\mathbf{X}|{\bar \beta}^{k},I_1^k,\ldots,I_M^k)$, the proportion of samples with likelihood greater than this forms our pseudo p-value for local neutral community assembly, which we denoteby $p_L$.
+We do this in the same way calculating the likelihood for each of the samples, $P(\mathbf{X}^{k}_1|{\bar \beta}^{k},I_1^k,\ldots,I_M^k)$, and comparing to $P(\mathbf{X}|{\bar \beta}^{k},I_1^k,\ldots,I_M^k)$, the proportion of samples with likelihood smaller than this forms our pseudo p-value for local neutral community assembly, which we denoteby $p_L$.
 For both tests, samples were generated either from 2,500 sets of fitted parameters taken from every tenth iteration of the last 25,000 Gibbs samples or from 500 sets of fitted parameters taken from every tenth iteration of the last 5,000 Gibbs samples for the human gut microbiota when testing multiple taxa.

 There are many ways in which a distribution could appear non-neutral.
 A clear example is provided by the situation where communities fall into a finite number of distinct types such that community configurations cluster together.
 It has been suggested that the human gut microbiome can be clustered into three distinct enterotypes \cite{arumugam11,holmes12,ding14}.
 This will appear non-neutral since a single metapopulation distribution will be unable to desribe all the community configurations observed.
 In addition, communities can also appear non-neutral at the level of the observed taxa abundances, if the abundances within individual samples are more or less skewed to rare species than expected for a Dirichlet process then this will appear non-neutral at the local community level.
 If this occurs for the metacommunity then neutrality will be rejected there too.